Today is my Dad’s birthday.

 We won’t have cake with him.

 I remember bringing a cake with my kids to the hospital last year, though it did not feel like a time to celebrate.
 But my Dad always loved cake.
 He did not like hospitals.
-Never mind that he founded himself taking residence IN the hospital for an extended stay.
+Never mind that he found himself taking residence IN the hospital for an extended stay.

 I can’t say for sure, but I believe when I suggested we’d bring him a cake, he was not enjoying the idea of celebrating this birthday.
 He tolerated it for the kids and probably for me, the consummate party planner that I am.
 It was no surprise to anyone, he wasn’t really interested in cake.